deivgin/parallel-computing/ada/ada-slides.md

 ### Terminating select statement example (1/2)

-Problem: There's no limit to the number of times an entry can be accepted.
+**Problem**: There's no limit to the number of times an entry can be accepted.
 We could even create an infinite loop in the task and accept calls to the same entry over and over again.
 An infinite loop, however, prevents the subtask from finishing, so it blocks its master task when it reaches the end of its processing.

 ---